North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

    $ x^8 + 1 $

 5. **Modulo Reduction**:
-   But this does not belong inthe field $ GF(2^8) $ so we must reduce modulo the polynomial:
+   But this does not belong in the field $ GF(2^8) $ so we must reduce modulo the polynomial:
    $ x^8+x^4+x^3+x^1+1 $
    We can use the following equivilance to reduce the polynomial:
    $ x^8 \equiv x^4 + x^3 + x^1 + 1\space(mod \space x^8+x^4+x^3+x^1) $